Saint Library

 1120

-After studying theology in France — likely at the nascent University of Paris — Gilbert returned to Lincolnshire and entered the household of Bishop Robert Bloet of Lincoln, where he founded a school.
+After studying theology in France — at the Paris cathedral schools, decades before any formal university existed — Gilbert returned to Lincolnshire and entered the household of Bishop Robert Bloet of Lincoln, where he founded a school.

 1123